 For this recipe, 2 cans each of garbanzo and kidney beans will be needed.

-(Recommended… if time allows, pinch the skin off each garbanzo bean.)
+(Recommended… if time allows, for better digestion, pinch the skin off each garbanzo bean, canned or soaked & cooked.)

 • 2 tsp turmeric